 [teleport]

-The Slack plugin uses this section to connect to the Teleport Auth Service.
+The Slack plugin uses this section to connect to your Teleport cluster:

 , client_crt